-8.3.3 TypeValuePairType
+9.3.3 TypeValuePairType

-Type Value Pair Type is a simple type and multi-value tuple.
+TypeValuePairType is a simple type and multi-value tuple.
 Includes simple string type and value, as well as more advanced extensions if needed.
-A target Namespace attribute is included to provide additional context where needed.
+A targetNamespace attribute is included to provide additional context where needed.

-Figure 21 - TypeValuePairType type.
+Figure 22 - TypeValuePairType type.

-The Type ValuePairType has the following parameters (M = Mandatory, O = Optional):
+The TypeValuePairType has the following parameters (M = Mandatory, O = Optional):

 Parameter M/O Description type М A string representing the name of the type. namespace 0 An optional URL to qualify the name space of the capability. anyAttribute Provides a flexible mechanism allowing additional attributes non- specified to be provided as needed for peer-to-peer NSA communications.
-Use of this attribute field is beyond the current scope of this NSI specification, but may be used in the future to extend the existing protocol without requiring a schema change. value 0 A string value corresponding to type. any 0 Provides a flexible mechanism allowing additional elements to be provided as an alternative, or in combination with value.
+Use of this attribute field is beyond the current scope of this NSI specification, but may be used in the future to extend the existing protocol without requiring a schema change. value 0 A string value corresponding to type. feedback 0 Provides a mechanism for a ServiceException to provide type specific feedback corresponding to this variable. any 0 Provides a flexible mechanism allowing additional elements to be provided as an alternative, or in combination with value.
 Use of this element field is beyond the current scope of this NSI specification, but may be used in the future to extend the existing protocol without requiring a schema change.